drBenway/pixi-vn-wiki/Tickers.md

 GameWindowManager.removeCanvasElement("alien")
 ```

-## Run a Ticker with steps
+## Run a succession of Tickers

-You can run a Ticker with steps.
+You can run a succession of Tickers.
 This means you can start a list of tokens, so that when one ends the next one starts.

 For this you must use the `GameStepManager.addTickersSteps` function and pass the tag of the canvas element and an array of tickers.